kheya19367/Bollywood_Trends_Analysis/README.md

 - **Subscene** and **YIFY** were explored as alternatives, but English subtitle coverage was insufficient or scraping attempts were blocked.
 - As a result, **subtitle data was not used** in the final analysis.

 #### b.
-Plot Summaries
+Plot Descriptions
-- **Wikipedia** was the primary source for full plot summaries.
+- **Wikipedia** was the primary source for full plot descriptions.
 - If a Wikipedia plot was unavailable:
-  - The project defaulted to the summary provided in the original dataset.
+  - The project defaulted to the 'story' provided in the original dataset.
-  - If neither was available, the **TMDb API** was used to fetch the official movie description.
+  - If neither was available, the **TMDb API** was used to fetch the official movie overview.
 - This layered fallback system ensured the dataset remained robust while also maintaining efficiency and consistency.

 #### c.
 Visual Metadata